 I encourage you to take the plunge and get the best Canon Rebel camera you can afford based on what functions and features you absolutely need and what additions you really want.

-These are my top 5 rebels for 2020 for beginners wanting to dive into a good solid choice for a Canon DSLR.
-Note that these are Canon "Rebel" cameras and are perfect for beginners.
+These are my top 4 recommended Rebels in 2024 for beginners wanting to dive into a good solid choice for a Canon DSLR.
+Note that these are Canon "Rebel" cameras and are recommended for beginning photographers.
+See the pros and cons

 The Rebels have come so far in terms of other technologies and they're absurdly affordable for what you get.
 Just click on any one of the ads below just to see the specs on these cameras and the Amazon prices.